Joint Multimodal Transformer for Emotion Recognition in the Wild: Proposed Approach

 \subsection{Modality Specific Feature Extraction}

 In the first step, modality-specific features are extracted using backbones.
-The proposed method allows to combine multiple backbones for each modality to improve system robustness.
+The proposed method allows combining multiple backbones for each modality to improve system robustness.
 The extracted feature vectors from each backbone are fed to a transformer self-attention block.
-The combined feature vector is the representation of the particular modality.
+The combined feature vector represents the particular modality.
 For example, to capture information about a person's emotional state, we can use an R(2+1)D CNN pretrained on the Kinetics-400 dataset \cite{kuhnke2020two} to extract visual features.
 For the audio modality, we could extract features using a ResNet18 \cite{he2016deep} CNN with a GRU \cite{cho2014learning}.